Medicare Health Outcomes Survey (HOS), 1998-2012 (ICPSR 23380)

 Scope of Study

-Subject Terms: chronic disabilities, chronic illnesses, depression (psychology), disabilities, disabled persons, health, health care services, health problems, health status, medical care, Medicare, mental health, older adults, smoking, treatment outcome
+Subject Terms: activities of daily living, chronic disabilities, chronic illnesses, depression (psychology), disabilities, disabled persons, emotional problems, health, health care services, health problems, health status, medical care, Medicare, mental health, older adults, physical characteristics, physical condition, physical limitations, smoking, treatment outcome

 Unit of Observation: individual